madgraph5/madgraph5.github.io/README.md

 This web page contains information about a software engineering effort to port the [Madgraph5_aMC@NLO](https://launchpad.net/mg5amcnlo) Monte Carlo event generator onto GPUs.
-The main development goals of this effort are
+The main development goals are

 - Execution of physics event processes on GPU architectures
 - Optimisation of the existing CPU implementation, cross-fertilized from the GPU developments